nov05/udacity-nd209-robots-software-engineering-nanodegree/README.md

     <img src="https://raw.githubusercontent.com/nov05/pictures/refs/heads/master/Udacity/20250213_nd209_udacity_robotics_nanodegree/2025-02-14%2012_10_20-Udacity%20Robotics%20-%20VMware%20Workstation.jpg" width=800>

-* Prompt **ChatGPT** to help design a robot model.
+* Prompt **ChatGPT** to help design a robot model (generating some `.sdf` content).
 Use **VS Code** to create the necessary model files locally, then commit those files to **GitHub**.
 Afterward, perform a `git pull` on the VM to retrieve the files from GitHub and import the model into Gazebo for testing and simulation.

+    * Prompts:

         > Design a simple humanoid robot in Gazebo with a body supported by three spherical wheels arranged in an equilateral triangle.
 The wheels enable movement in all directions.
 To maintain the robot's stability, add links between the wheels to keep their relative positions fixed, and connect the wheels to the body to prevent it from sinking to the ground.

 * The world `UdacityOffice` with 2 instances of the robot `HumanoidRobot`